 This document is provided "as is" and without warranty of any partners. kind to the extent allowed by the applicable law.
-While notice.
+While SPRINGCARD will use reasonable efforts to provide reliable You are free to view and print this document for your own use notice.

 SPRINGCARD doesn't warrant any results derived from the use of the products described in this document.
-SPRINGCARD will Copyright @ SPRINGCARD SAS 2023, all rights reserved. not be liable for any indirect, consequential or incidental damages, including but not limited to lost profits or revenues, EDITOR'S INFORMATION business interruption, loss of data arising out of or in connection SPRINGCARD SAS company with a capital of 227 000 € with the use, inability to use or reliance on any product (either RCS EVRY B 429 665 482 hardware or software) described in this document.
+SPRINGCARD will Copyright @ SPRINGCARD SAS 2024, all rights reserved. not be liable for any indirect, consequential or incidental damages, including but not limited to lost profits or revenues, EDITOR'S INFORMATION business interruption, loss of data arising out of or in connection SPRINGCARD SAS company with a capital of 227 000 € with the use, inability to use or reliance on any product (either RCS EVRY B 429 665 482 hardware or software) described in this document.